dkim8989/dkim8989.github.io/publication.md

 ---

-I can also be found from [Google Scholar](https://scholar.google.com/citations?user=seokhoson).
+You can also be found from [Google Scholar](https://scholar.google.com/citations?user=8SwZoVQAAAAJ).

 # Research Papers